 - Waterproof leather and mesh upper.

 - Gore-Tex membranes.
-These membranes are similar to the TimberDry membranes found in the Field Trekker and Chocorua Shell-Toe hiking boots, but they are a little simpler.
-Namely, they do keep your feet dry and allow moisture to escape, but they do not have antimicrobial properties.
+These membranes are similar to the TimberDry membranes found in the Field Trekker and Chocorua Shell-Toe hiking boots but are a little simpler.
+They keep your feet dry and allow moisture to escape, but they do not have antimicrobial properties.

 - Rustproof hardware.